-- The EYFS Baseline Assessment gives an initial baseline for the children and can alert staff to possible concerns with cognition and learning. - In the Foundation Stage, the children's needs are identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - In addition, we work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose assessments and tests also support our identification of children with special needs.
+- The EYFS Baseline Assessment gives an initial baseline for the children and can alert staff to possible concerns with cognition and learning. - In the Foundation Stage, the children's needs can be identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - In addition, we work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose observations, assessments and tests also support our identification of children with special needs. - When a pupil with SEND joins Moor Nook in a Non-Routine Admission, transition meetings with the previous setting will take place as soon as possible so that support and interventions can be implemented quickly.